Got a rodent problem? call the Rodent removal experts

 Three Common Rodents Our Rodent Removal Services Target

 This rat is brownish on top of their body and grayish below their body.
 They are up to 18 inches long, including the tail.
 The rat has a thick, scaly tail that is shorter than the head and body combined.
 It has small eyes and hairy ears and weighs seven to 17 ounces.

-Habitat: Farms, cultivated fields, sewers, warehouses, or other human dwelling places throughout the U.S.
+These rats are mainly found on farms, cultivated fields, sewers, warehouses, and human dwelling places throughout the US.

-Food Preferences: Stored cereals, meat, insects, wild plants, seeds, chicken eggs and young poultry.
+Norway rats like to eat stored cereals, meat, insects, wild plants, seeds, chicken eggs, and young poultry.

-Habitat: Upper floors of buildings, trees, and lush vegetation (often in exclusive well-landscaped yards), seaports and ships.
-Abundant in South and along Atlantic, Gulf and Pacific coasts.
+Roof rats live in the upper floors of buildings, trees, and lush vegetation (especially in well-landscaped yards).
+They may also live in seaports and ships.
+These rats are most common in the southern US and along the Atlantic, Gulf, and Pacific coasts.

-Habitat: Buildings, cultivated fields, and areas near man with good ground cover.
+Mice live in buildings, cultivated fields, and areas with good ground cover.